 Work continues to bring new beds online over the next several reporting periods as well as over the next several fiscal years.
-As COVID-19 restrictions decrease over time, the beds are expected to provide increased client benefit.
-Two additional 29-bed forensic units at WSH are nearing completion.
-Both wards are projected to begin operations in Q1 2023; a new civil RTF facility (16 beds; February 2023) at Maple Lane is also nearing completion, and a new NGRI (30 beds; late 2023 to early 2024) facility at Maple Lane is planned, which would free up additional ward space at WSH; planning continues for a civil facility with three wards of 16-beds each run by DSHS in Clark County; and work continues on a Snohomish County civil RTF (16 beds) in partnership with the Tulalip Tribes and HCA.
-HCA continues work with Commerce to create 110 new beds statewide for 90- 180-day civil commitments.
-Each of these new civil bed projects would allow civil patients to obtain treatment closer to home while forensic clients could potentially gain additional beds at WSH.
-Additionally, the new 350-bed forensic hospital on WSH's campus continues in its design phase and is looking toward a potential opening in 2027.
+As COVID-19 come to an end, the beds are expected to provide increased client benefit.
+Two additional 29-bed forensic units at WSH are projected to begin operations in early- and mid-May 2023, respectively; a new civil RTF facility (16 beds) at Maple Lane opened as of early April 2023, and a new NGRI (30 beds; late 2023 to early 2024) facility at Maple Lane is planned, which would free up additional ward space at WSH; planning continues for a three ward civil facility, of 16-beds each, run by DSHS in Clark County; and work continues on a Snohomish County civil RTF (16 beds) in partnership with the Tulalip Tribes and HCA.
+HCA continues work with Commerce to create 110 new beds statewide for 90- and 180-day civil commitments.
+Each of these new civil and NGRI bed projects would allow civil patients to obtain treatment closer to home while forensic Trueblood clients could potentially gain additional beds at WSH.
+Additionally, the new 350-bed forensic hospital on WSH's campus continues in its design phase and is looking toward a potential completion of construction as early as 2027.